Jeremiah 50:41-43

 The Lord raises foreign nations as instruments of His judgment, and even the greatest empire trembles when God’s appointed hour arrives.

-43 The king of Babylon has heard the news of them, and his hands become feeble: anguish has taken hold of him, pains as of a woman in labor.
+43 The king of Babylon has heard the report, and his hands hang limp.
+Anguish has gripped him, pain like that of a woman in labor.

 The LORD raises foreign nations as instruments of His judgment, and even the greatest empire trembles when God’s appointed hour arrives.